namin/lambdajam/README.md

 Workshop on Program Transformations
 -----------------------------------

-We'll guide you in writing your own Scheme-to-C translator by demystifying the program transformations that make a higher-order functional program run on a spartan host.
+We (Nada Amin and Will Byrd) guide you in writing your own Scheme-to-C translator by demystifying the program transformations that make a higher-order functional program run on a spartan host.
 You'll learn about continuation-passing style, representation independence,